Mold Toxin Illness & Tick-borne Diseases

 Testing for Mold Toxin and Lyme Toxin Illness

-To see if a person has mold or Lyme toxin illness, do a Visual Contrast Screen (VCS).
+To see if a person has Mold Toxin Illness, do a screening Visual Contrast Screen (VCS).
 This is a test a person takes perform on their computer or in a physicians office.
 The test involves looking at a number of images that have various degrees of black, white, and grey.
-A person who cannot remove Lyme and/or mold toxins will have a hard time distinguishing black, white, and grey on this test.
+A person who cannot remove mold toxins will have a hard time distinguishing black, white, and grey on this test.
 If you fail the test, then you could have mold or Lyme toxin illness.
-Be aware the test is not perfect.
-People can pass the test occasionally who still have this illness.
-Dr. Shoemaker has the test available at his website.

 Be aware gliotoxin can also come from candida yeast overgrowth in the intestines.
 So a person should consider if they have this problem too to decide if the gliotoxins are from a wet building or from their intestines.
 See A Silent Problem.
 Do You Have Yeast?